 Allow the goat to browse on natural material – we never have to mow a single blade of grass on our homestead.

 After three to seven days of this activity, which always ends with the goat being led back to the sleeping and feeding area, begin to turn the goat loose under your supervision for increasing amounts of time each day for roughly three more days.

 The two large goats in the photo below arriving on our homestead were put in a stall until they calmed down.
 All of the other critters on the homestead walked into the stalls on either side to check out the new arrivals.

 I placed some hay in front of the stall, and then opened it so they could come out and eat – to learn where they would go to rest and that food would be provided there, as well.
-After the goats ate their fill, and commingled with some ducks and chickens, a young wether decided to give them a tour of their new home.
+After the goats ate their fill and commingled with some ducks and chickens, a young wether decided to give them a tour of their new home.

-They wound up by the shelter house, and human kid play area.
+They wound up by the shelter house and human kid play area.
 Upon finding a nice sunny spot, they settled down for a rest, napped a bit, and then ambled back to the barn with their escort.

-At this point, the goat should have learned its territory, and the turn out and put up routine.
+At this point, the goat should have learned its territory, and the turn out and put up routines.
 Healthy snacks as a reward are always a good idea during training.
 It took me less than four days to train our first nanny goat to free range.

 She initially spent time hanging out with our blue heeler and following me around just like my dog until she garnered a mate about two weeks after becoming a barnyard inhabitant herself.

 The next goat added to our her was a billy goat, a mate for our Pearl.
 It took less than two days to feel comfortable turning him loose to free range.

 A billy goat is not going to venture away from a mature doe or a nanny goat, making the free range training process go far more rapidly and smoother.